tinkermonkey/utterance_emitter/README.md

 ### 1. Voice Activity Detection (VAD) - Recommended
 This method uses the `@ricky0123/vad-web` library (Silero VAD) to detect human speech using machine learning.
 This is significantly more accurate than simple volume analysis, especially in noisy environments or with non-speech background noise (typing, HVAC, etc.).

-To use this method, ensure you have the necessary VAD worklet files available (see `vadWorkletPath` in configuration).
+To use this method, provide a `vadConfig` object in the configuration.

 ### 2. Amplitude-Based Detection (Fallback)
 This is an unsophisticated but lightweight algorithm that works reasonably well in quiet environments: